Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

 \end{subsubsection}

-\begin{subsubsection}{Electoral College example} Following the Electoral College from Example \ref{E:ElectoralC}, we calculated the values of the swing states' Shapley-Shubik indices using the same technique from \ref{SSS:EC}.
-Because the Shapley-Shubik index takes into account permutations, this computation was especially taxing because the computer would have had to run through $31!+32!$, or $2.71 \cdot 10^{35}$, maximal sequential coalitions.
-By consolidating the red and blue states, we made the problem into a manageable solution while reflecting a more realistic situation.
+\begin{subsubsection}{Electoral College} With no restrictions on coalitions, the Shapley-Shubik indices of the voters in the Electoral College are also well-known, ranging from 11.03\% for California to 0.54\% for states with three electoral votes.
+This calculation is especially taxing because of the large number of sequential coalitions.
+By consolidating the red and blue states, this problem becomes much more tractable while reflecting a more realistic situation.
 The resulting Shapley-Shubik indices can be found in Table 3.

 \end{subsubsection}